fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/flattenedspherical1.png" width="600" %}

 You should check that the LPA and RPA landmarks are on the flat pieces that represent the temples, as it is easy to get it wrong and have them 90 degrees rotated relative to the model.
 Furthermore, you can see in the image that the landmarks are now slightly _below_ the axes.
-That is in general not what we want, since the axes of the coordinate system pass through the fiducials.
+That is in general not what we want, since the axes of the coordinate system should pass through the fiducials.
 We could use **[ft_transform_geometry](/reference/ft_transform_geometry)** to move the head (and helmet) 10 mm up, and then give the fiducials a z-coordinate of 0 instead of -10.
-However, since it does not significantly affect the following steps, we will leave it like this and continue.
+However, since it does not really affect the following steps, we will leave it like this and continue.

     % specify the XYZ coordinate system as ALS, i.e. anterior-left-superior
     % it is not CTF, since the axes don't go through the nasion and ears